Join our Colloquia!

 Since its launch in 1869, Nature has seen its mission as two-fold: facilitating the prompt communication of the most important scientific developments to the relevant research communities, while at the same time fostering a greater appreciation of these great works of science amongst the wider public.
 In this talk, I will endeavour to explain how Nature editors apply these principles in practice, in particular by determining which few of the many excellent research submissions that we receive make it through to publication.

-20. Hans Kleemann, Technische Universität Dresden (Germany)
+20. Hans Kleeman, Technische Universität Dresden (Germany)

 Date: 19/09/2024